 The engineering and applied science program is designed for students who wish to combine a broad, values-oriented knowledge base with one of many fields of engineering or applied science.
 Students may pursue a career in applied science or one of many engineering disciplines including electrical, civil, chemical, industrial, aerospace, textile, nuclear, biomedical, or systems engineering.
-Students complete all requirements for majors at both institutions.
+Students complete all requirements for majors at both Eckerd College and the second institution, either Columbia University or Washington University in St. Louis.

 The courses taken at Eckerd College during the first three years are typically: